LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-geoscience.md

 1. This [video](https://youtu.be/qEmmeFFafUs) (2.5 min) from the US Library of Congress shows the vulnerability of “born digital” objects like research data: they are fragile; they are dependent on software and hardware; and they require active management.
 2. Look at the ANDS page on [file formats](https://www.ands.org.au/working-with-data/data-management/data-preservation).

-**Consider**: If your research was put into a time capsule and unearthed in 50 years time, would future researchers be able to determine if your research is still useful to them?
+**Consider**: If your research was put into a time capsule and unearthed in 50 years' time, would future researchers be able to determine if your research is still useful to them?
 If you were allowed to update the time capsule every 5 years, what would you change to make it easier for those unearthing it?

 ### Activity 2: Readme files